AlexMedves/OneJump/README.md

 and the method that was showcased within that tutorial was not amazing, too resource intensive and overall doing things in a complicated manner.
 So then I started re-working said system, instead choosing to go with saving files using JSON, everyone seemed to praise it, with plenty libraries/options to serialize the data.
 I have not yet serialized said data, but I plan on using Newtonsoft in order to do that.

+<H2>Version 0.06</H2>
+<H3>New Features: </H3>
++ Changed lighting system to URP. </br>
++ Added new menu scene </br>
++ Added star systems to scenes. </br>
++ Game now loads save file if found when you press play. </br>
++ Added Bloom and other visual effects. </br>
++ Once again fixed save system. </br>

+<H3>Description</H3>
+Not really any issues with this new update.
+Everything went well..
+Maybe too well...
+There are still a few things I need to add for the final version to the game, but it is all possible and I see this being a project that I am going to be really proud of.
+As it stands as of now, my check list is:
+ Create planet models + decoration.
+ Create mining rig models.
+ Make the models "build up" in game.
+ Create the UI elements.
+ ^This has quite a few sub-tasks, as there are different UI elements to be created.
+ Apply UI and anchor.
+ Add controller imput.